 When Mom left a place, we never went back.
 I think Apollo knew that.

 By the time we left, I knew the names of my favorite dishes Apollo fixed me.
 I could recognize most of what he cooked.
 I could tell him what I wanted.
-I knew the seasons he used and how long to cook each item.
+I knew the seasonings he used and how long to cook each item.
 After doing homework, and before I went home, I watched Apollo do his dance with food.

 I was nowhere close to being a man, but I was growing and learning.